-At Imagica we get asked to do lots of logos, usually by new business that have yet to develop an identity or, on occasion, by an existing busiiness that has grown beyond what was initially crafted.
+At Imagica we get asked to do lots of logos, usually by new business that have yet to develop an identity or, on occasion, by an existing business that has grown beyond what was initially crafted.
 Logos represent one of the most difficult tasks for most designers because they are so deeply personal and can break all the rules of sound design.
+Here are just a few logo design tips to consider.

 It’s depressing to have a design idea that has taken several hours dismissed by a glance in just a few seconds.
 Because they are so highly personal it’s only 50/50 that my favorite design submitted to the client is ultimately chosen.